codescv/ejabberd/source/_posts/2012-05-23-ejabberd-notes-the-listener-infrastructure.markdown

 ## Binding listener ports
 In ejabberd, the whole server is packaged into a single OTP application.

-The modules related to ejabberd's listener infrastructure are: ejabberd_listener, ejabberd_socket and ejabberd_receiver.
+The modules related to ejabberd's socket infrastructure are: ejabberd_listener, ejabberd_socket and ejabberd_receiver.

 The ejabberd_listener listens on every port specified in the ejabberd configuration file, spawns a process for each port and then accepts the sockets.
 When it finishes, it starts ejabberd_socket which in turn starts two processes: ejabberd_receiver and logic module according to the config (ejabberd_c2s for 5222, for example).
 The ejabberd_receiver is responsible for receiving any incoming packets and then forwarding them to the logic module.
 The logic module parses and handles the packets, and sends responses and requests using the ejabberd_socket utils.